defenseunicorns/uds-cli/README.md

 Variables that you want to make available to other package are in the `export` block of the Zarf package to export a variable from.
 To have another package ingest an exported variable, use the `imports` key to name both the `variable` and `package` that the variable is exported from.

 In the example above, the `OUTPUT` variable is created as part of a Zarf Action in the [output-var](src/test/packages/zarf/no-cluster/output-var) package, and the [receive-var](src/test/packages/zarf/no-cluster/receive-var) package expects a variable called `OUTPUT`.

+### Sharing Variables Across Multiple Packages
+If a Zarf variable has the same name in multiple packages and you don't want to set it multiple times via the import/export syntax, you can set an environment variable prefixed with `UDS_` and it will be applied to all the Zarf packages in a bundle.
+For example, if multiple packages require a `DOMAIN` variable, you could set it once with a `UDS_DOMAIN` environment variable and it would be applied to all packages.

 ### Variable Precedence and Specificity
 In a bundle, variables can come from 4 sources.
 Those sources and their precedence are shown below in order of least to most specificity: